 Glass Fibre Filters

-The following list contains recommendations as to the application of these micro-glass fibre filters.
+The following list contains recommendations as to the application of these glass fibre filters.
 Quite often it is necessary to find an individual solution.
 It is our pleasure to give you advice for your filtration problems.

 Water Pollution Control

-Common water monitoring procedures include the determination of Total Suspended Solids using micro-glass fibre filters, analysis of heavy metal and ion content using syringe filters for sample preparation as well as microbiological analysis using sterile, gridded membrane filters.
+Common water monitoring procedures include the determination of Total Suspended Solids using glass fibre filters, analysis of heavy metal and ion content using syringe filters for sample preparation as well as microbiological analysis using sterile, gridded membrane filters.
 Our product range includes high performing filters for all of the above analysis procedures.

-Glass microfiber filters from Johnson Test Papers have an excellent stability, being resistant to the majority of reagents and solvents, except acidic and base solutions of high concentration.
+- Chemical Stability - Resistant to the majority of reagents and solvents, except acidic and base solutions of high concentration.

-Since they are not hygroscopic, the glass microfiber filters do not exhibit significant variations in weight.
+- Stability in weight - Since they are not hygroscopic, the glass microfiber filters do not exhibit significant variations in weight.

 |Grade||Whatman Equivalent||Speed||Thickness (mm)||Pore Size (μM)||Weight (g/m²)||Filtration Speed (sec*)||Burst Strength (Kg/cm)²|